A sleeping bag is an integral part of any camping trip.

 This makes it a sleeping bag that is very easy to clean because you can stuff it into a washing machine.

-Taking it out into the backcountry?
+Are you taking it out into the backcountry?
 Maybe not so much.

 Coleman Big & Tall Sleeping Bag | 0°F Sleeping Bag | Heritage Cold-Weather Camping Sleeping Bag